to the home page

 You have the choice to pay the interest on these loans while you are in school, or you can defer the interest payment until the loan enters the repayment period.
 Deferred interest is capitalized when the loan enters the repayment period.

 Capitalization means that the unpaid interest on the loan is added to the principal balance.
 Capitalization increases the principal amount of the loan and its total cost.
-Generally, SFCC encourages the student to pay the interest on your unsubsidized loans to minimize the increased costs of these loans.
+Generally, SFCC encourages the student to pay the interest on unsubsidized loans to minimize the increased costs of these loans.

 Top of page